threeport/threeport/README.md

 ## Note

-Threeport is still in early development.
+Threeport is still in relatively early development.
 APIs may change without notice until the 1.0 release.
 At this time, do not build any integrations with the Threeport API that are used for critical production systems.
 With the 1.0 release, APIs will stabilize and backward compatibility will be guaranteed.